mufana/mufana.github.io/_posts/2017-08-16-Automating-WSUS.md

 Looking back on my original goals, I think I've done pretty well.
 The script(s) are dynamic, it's easy to add more servers/environments.
 However, they are somewhat complex.
 Dotsourcing a __Globals_ file may not be the most ideal way.
 Last, I'm not to happy with my _switch_ statement so I will definitely make some improvements.

+Since I'm still working on perfecting the module, it's not available for download yet.

 Good news is that I have saved myself lots of time.
 Next time I have to check the servers after WSUS updates, I will fire-up my scripts, sit back and relax.

 Happy wife, Happy life!

 [Go back](https://mufana.github.io/blog)